jarhart/rattler/features/Tutorial.md

               / term ~"/" primary   <"DIV">
               / primary

-    primary <-  ~"(" expr ~")"
-              / @("-"?
-DIGIT+ ("."
-DIGIT+)?)
+Don't forget the `~` in front of the operators to omit them from the parse results.

-This makes it very easy to see the parse tree with graphviz, especially with more complex expressions.
+Using parse nodes like this makes it very easy to see the parse tree with graphviz, especially with more complex expressions.

     $ rtlr arithmetic.rtlr -f
     arithmetic.rtlr -> arithmetic_parser.rb
     $ echo "1+2*3/4-5+6-7*8/9" | ruby arithmetic_parser.rb -g

-This feature is useful for debugging more complex grammars, but we can see that our parser is parsing correctly, so let's finish by replacing the node attributes with
+This feature is useful for debugging more complex grammars, but we can see that our parser is parsing correctly, so let's finish by replacing the parse node attributes with
-[semantic actions](/jarhart/rattler/docs/semantics/semantic-actions) to perform the operations as it parses:
+[semantic actions](/jarhart/rattler/docs/semantics/semantic-actions) to perform the arithmetic operations as it parses.

-    require 'rattler'

-    parser ArithmeticParser < Rattler::Runtime::ExtendedPackratParser

-    %whitespace SPACE*
+Change the `expr` and `term` rules to look like this:

     expr    <-  expr ~"+" term                  {|a, b| a + b }
               / expr ~"-" term                  {|a, b| a - b }